-79 The staff survey conducted by the JIU complemented internal staff surveys carried out by the International Bureau, the last one being a working climate survey done in 2007.27 The general conclusions of the two surveys are similar: staff believe they have appropriate freedom in their work, work/life issues are good, the UPU is a good employer and they like their work.
+79. The staff survey conducted by the JIU complemented internal staff surveys conducted by the International Bureau, the last one being a working climate survey done in 2007.
+The general conclusions of the two surveys are similar: staff believe they have the appropriate freedom in their work, work/life issues are good, UPU is a good employer and they like their work.
 However, it is clear that communication within the Secretariat must be improved, as well as transparency and fairness in the context of human resources management.
-The Inspector believes that the various efforts made by management in recent years (including the introduction of a new performance management system, organizational restructuring, periodic town hall meetings with all staff, etc.) are good and suitable measures to achieve these goals.
+The Inspector believes that the various efforts made by management in recent years, among others the introduction of a new performance management system, organizational restructuring, periodic town hall meetings with all staff etc. are good and suitable measures to achieve these goals.
 The Inspector acknowledges that it will take some time to see the full impact of these measures.
-She encourages the UPU management to further pursue this way and to consistently evaluate the impact of the measures taken.
-Biennial staff surveys should be conducted to ensure continued progress.
+She encourages UPU management to further pursue this way and to consistently evaluate the impact of the measures taken.
+Biennial staff surveys should be conducted to assure continued progress.

-$^{^{\}rm 27}$ See Internal Memorandum No. 55/2007 and Internal Memorandum No. 83/2004.
+&lt;sup>27 See Internal Memorandum No. 55/2007 and Internal Memorandum No. 83/2004.